WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

     http://www.greatgrevysrally.com/?car=73&person=a&event=ggr2020&day=1

 The QR codes must be found for each participant in their collected images.
-Once the synchronization photo is found for each partitipant, the time offsets for each photo can be calculated for each participant separately.
-The assumption is that the camera for each partitipant is accurately keeping time, but is not precisely synchronized to the local Kenya time.
+Once the synchronization photo is found for each participant, the time offsets for each photo can be calculated for each participant separately.
+The assumption is that the camera for each participant is accurately keeping time, but is not precisely synchronized to the local Kenya time.
 The following WBIA functions can be used to fix QR code issues, search for their images within a set of photos, inspect them for accuracy, and process the time synchronization:

+CVS: The description of what's being fixed here is vague.
+Elaborate and provide pointers to python files

 *  ``ibs.fix_ggr_qr_codes()``
 *  ``ibs.search_ggr_qr_codes()``